 Quill and Scroll International Honors Society for High School Journalists

 Students have won individual awards via publication through Scholastic, Appelley, and other publications for young writers.

-Foundations of Literary Arts I & II (Freshmen & Sophomores)
+Literary Arts Foundations I & II (Grades 9 & 10)

 This is the introductory Literary Arts course required for freshman and sophomores.
 Students in this class will explore a variety of different authors, genres, and writing techniques.
 In addition, this class will focus on the basics of creative writing mechanics and genres.
 Units focused on poetry, short stories, screenplays, etc. will be taught throughout the school year.
 The exploratory nature of the class will provide students with the opportunity to learn about a variety of different writing styles prior to choosing a specialization.

 Literary Theory and Cultural Studies (Juniors)

 This is a foundational literary and cultural studies course which teaches students about important literary movements, theories, and their impact on culture and the world at large.
 This is a theory oriented class which requires academic writing.
 Students will research, analyze, and critique a variety of social structures via the lens of literary theory and cultural studies.
 This class focuses on the analysis of culture and the impact literature has had on its growth and development.

 Literary Arts Senior Workshop (Seniors)

 The Literary Arts Senior Workshop is a workshop intensive course where seniors collect the writing they have done throughout the Literary Arts program and compile them into a compendium.
 This class is project based and student driven.
 At the end of the course students should have a book containing their favorite pieces of writing.
 This book acts as the senior project for the Literary Arts program.